Tecnativa/pos/pos_payment_change/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionnality of the Odoo Point of Sale to allow the cashier to change the payments of a PoS order.
+This module extends the functionnality of the Odoo Point of Sale to allow the cashier to change the payments of a invoiced PoS order.

-This feature is usefull when the user realized that he did a mistake, just after he marked the order as paid, or during the close of the session, Only if entries has not been generated.
+This feature is usefull when the user realized that he did a mistake after invoice.

 **Table of contents**